#3 in my book series; original post August 2, 2013

 Whether it’s 55%, 50%, or 40% of Americans who are securely attached – it leaves roughly the other half of us in some degree of attachment disorder.
-With a 50% divorce rate, and all that’s happened to destroy attachment since 1996 — there was no internet in 1996, outside the Pentagon — 50% seems a good talking point.
+With a 50% divorce rate, and all that’s happened to destroy attachment since 1999, 50% seems a good talking point.
 Believe me, I don’t want it to be so high.
 I’d like to remarry – and the idea of having to ditch 50% of the frogs is annoying.

 Which 50% are you in?

 Don’t think, focus only on your physical sensations as you read this list: